Galician Language Association

-Constitution of AGAL
+Establishment of AGAL

-In May 1981, several meetings took place in Santiago de Compostela, concluding that it was necessary to take advantage of the new political conditions (Statute of Autonomy of Galicia) to address the problems of the Galician language.
-It was agreed to establish an association (AGAL) with the objective of achieving a substantial linguistic and cultural reintegration of Galician, especially in written manifestations, in the linguistic and cultural area that is proper to it: the Galician-Luso-African-Brazilian (extract from AGAL's first Statutes).
+In May 1981, several meetings were held in Santiago de Compostela which concluded that it was necessary to take advantage of the new political conditions, namely the approval of the Statute of Autonomy of Galicia, to address the problems of the Galician language.
+To this end, it was decided to establish an association whose goal would be "to achieve a substantial linguistic and cultural reintegration of Galician, especially in written expressions, into its own linguistic and cultural area: the Galician-Portuguese-African-Brazilian sphere" (excerpt from the first Statutes of AGAL).

-On June 9 of that year, the founding act was drafted in A Coruña, with members including Xavier Alcalá, António Gil Hernández, Manuel Miragaia, José Maria Monterroso, and Joám Carlos Rábade.
-In October, the association was legalized, and in December, the first National Council was elected, chaired by founding member Xavier Alcalá.
+On 9 June of that year, the Founding Act was drafted in A Coruña, listing Xavier Alcalá, António Gil Hernández, Manuel Miragaia, José Maria Monterroso, and Joám Carlos Rábade as members.
+On 2 October, the association was legalized, and on 31 October 1981, the founding assembly took place, marking the official birth of AGAL.
+On 19 December, the first Council, the association's coordinating body, was elected at the D. Bosco headquarters in Santiago de Compostela.